rkgofiitk/academic-issues.github.io/Topics/talking_about_coaching.md

 [Back to Index](../index.md)

+Recently, many UPSC aspirants were trapped in floods in the basement of a building where Rau's IAS Circle library was located.
+Three of the aspirants died.
+After about a week's noise in the media, everything is back to normal.
+No one (the Delhi government, Delhi corporation, or the central government) cared.
+The current post aims to understand the reasons behind societal apathy and the unhinged operations carried out by coaching centers right under the noses of various regulators.

 Regardless of criticisms by left-leaning activists and liberals, wealth creation is vital to a nation's growth.
 If a country's GDP continues to rise then growth is feasible.
 Growth over the long term cannot be sustained unless the manufacturing sector contributes 20% of GDP.
 The service sector is driving India's economic growth.
 It makes